 Do and successfully finish the assignment yourself.

-Try to do and finish the assignment yourself and estimate the time it takes.
+Try to do my statistics assignment yourself and estimate the time it takes.
 This experiment estimates the amount of time it takes a proficient student to complete the same assignment successfully.
 Also, consider students with disabilities and determine what might prevent their advancement in completing the assignment.
 After this estimate, the time proficient and weak students will take to complete the assignment and offer the range of minimum and maximum time.
 If, in your assessment, the homework takes between 20 to 30 minutes, let your students know so that they plan their time well.
 With this knowledge, they will plan their homework assignment within their daily schedules.
 Occasionally, students arrive home at around 3:30 pm and head for physical activity such as basketball or soccer at round 5:00 pm.
 Between arrival time and the start of physical activity exercise, a student might slot his or her homework assignment when they know the approximate time it takes to complete the assignment.
 The disadvantage of this method is that they may doubt themselves and lose confidence if the homework takes longer than the suggested time.

 Rate the homework assignments.